 - Able to meet character requirements

 - Can support their partner with settling into the country.
 Whether this is financially, to provide accommodation, provide support if your partner requires English language courses, etc.

-During this global crisis, we’re aware that many potential sponsors have unfortunately been stood down or made redundant.
-We’d like to reassure sponsors that we don’t believe this will affect their ability to sponsor their partners and this can be addressed if questioned by the Department.
+During the difficulties in the recent pandemic and global crisis, we were aware that many potential sponsors had unfortunately been stood down or made redundant.
+This does not necessarily affect their ability to sponsor their partners and this can be addressed if questioned by the Department.

 We hope this breakdown of the current options and types of Australian Partner Visas has been helpful.

 We've helped thousands of our clients and their Australian sponsors with Australian Partner Visas and we are focused on working diligently through the required processes.